MTRXO/Serwis_PC_MVC/README.md

-# 🖥️ PC Service Mszczonów
+# 🖥️ PC Serwis Mszczonów

 **PC Service Mszczonów** is a simple web application designed for a **computer repair service**.
 The project focuses on providing an easy and convenient way for customers to: